backdrop-contrib/site_audit/README.md

 # Overview

-Site Audit is a Drupal static site analysis platform that generates reports with actionable best practice recommendations.
+Site Audit is a Backdrop static site analysis platform that generates reports with actionable best practice recommendations.

-Every Drupal site is unique, with its own individual configuration, content, audience, and so forth.
-With that said, they all have the same core infrastructure and configuration; Drupal!
+Every Backdrop site is unique, with its own individual configuration, content, audience, and so forth.
+With that said, they all have the same core infrastructure and configuration; Backdrop!
 Therefore, it's possible to perform performance and behavior gathering to inspect any site.

 Site Audit uses a technique known as static program analysis.
 This mechanism